-All articles shown below are excerpts from 1 of INSIGHTS’ 5 newsletter publications: Beer Marketer’s INSIGHTS, INSIGHTS Express, Craft Brew News, Alcohol Issues INSIGHTS, and Beverage Business INSIGHTS.
+All articles shown below are excerpts from one of INSIGHTS’ 5 newsletter publications: Beer Marketer’s INSIGHTS, INSIGHTS Express, Craft Brew News, Alcohol Issues INSIGHTS, and Beverage Business INSIGHTS.

-Sign up to receive the INSIGHTS Weekly Digest directly to your inbox.
+Sign up to receive INSIGHTS Weekly Digest directly to your inbox.

 Subscribe to our other publications to read full articles.

 One Rock Deal for Nestle Water North America Brings Seasoned CPG Operator Metropoulos into Mix – BEVERAGE BUSINESS 2/17/21 Nestle confirmed One Rock Capital Partners as buyer for its North American bottled water assets, and the relative newcomer to CPG space has enlisted experienced partner to help operate the biz: former Hostess Brands and Pabst Brewing owner Metropoulos & Co, which will install Dean Metropoulos as chmn and interim ceo.
 Announcement of deal for $4.3 bil resolved some other key uncertainties of earlier reports naming One Rock the likely buyer: transaction for Nestle Waters North America unit does include extensive ReadyRefresh home & office delivery (HOD) network, and encompasses not just sourced spring waters like Poland Spring, Arrowhead and Ozarka but also the Pure Life and Splash brands.
 So Nestle succeeded in finding a unitary buyer for all the assets it wished to shed, while retaining the higher-end Perrier, San Pellegrino and Acqua Panna brands as still strategically relevant.